BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Surely this is to simple.
 But the scares of these days never healed.
 They left their mark because we disrespected our values and created an inescapable dissonance between what we do and what we imagine ourselves to be.
-We contributed to the possibility that today more and more acts of disobedience can be declared *terrorism*, and that everyone can be branded a terrorist.
+We contributed to a reality where acts of defiance are increasingly labeled as terrorism, and where anyone can be branded a terrorist---especially those whose solidarity is based purely on human suffering, regardless of political or national boundaries.
+Ultimately, this is a direct attack on the core idea of liberalism.

 This systemic turning against our own foundational structure mirrors a profound, quiet madness; one that manifests vividly in the cinematic image of a solitary wanderer in the eternal ice.
 The penguin in Werner Herzog's {% cite herzog:2007 %} narrative becomes a propaganda figure who, for no reason, turns away from the sheltering colony to waddle stubbornly toward distant mountains.
 It is a thoroughly extraordinary march against the penguin's own environment, against the instinct for survival, and against every community of interdependent beings.

 There, in the desolation of the peaks, the wanderer hopes to open up a new realm of winners.
 In his eye it shall be a purifying reincarnation.
-And, like many Italian futurists, he looks ahead, towards speed, violence, technology, industry and war.
+And, like many Italian futurists, he looks ahead, towards speed, violence, technology, industry, and war.
+Yet beneath this mechanical zeal runs a deeply religious current--an echo of American end-time mythologies where a disappointing world cannot be redeemed, only consumed by fire.

 But he has to be certain of his cause.
 Doubt---his own as much as that of his companions---is what gnaws at him.
+In this apocalyptic logic, doubt is not just a hesitation; it is a temptation by the Antichrist, a betrayal of the absolute faith required for the final days.
-From the perspective of his colony, which is setting out toward the ocean, it is a mission without tomorrow, driven by a dark longing for the end---a final act of retribution against a disappointing world that one can no longer imagine made better.
-And in this departure, the cruelty directed against curiosity and doubt becomes the pleasure of satisfaction in being right, at least with the prophecy of downfall.
+From the perspective of his colony, which is setting out toward the ocean, it is a mission without tomorrow, driven by a dark longing for the end---a final act of retribution against a world one can no longer imagine made better.
+And in this departure, the cruelty directed against curiosity and doubt becomes the perverse satisfaction of being right, at least with the prophecy of downfall.
 In our ears Herzog's voice resonates:

 >But why? -- Werner Herzog

-And we applaud the courage of the wanderer and try to re-interpret the seemingly nihilistic impuls as a call to save Europe {% cite gundlach:2026 %}.
+And so, we applaud the wanderer's courage, attempting to re-interpret what seems like a mix of nihilism and destructive vitalism as a desperate call to save Europe {% cite gundlach:2026 %}.
 But this wanderer does not follow life; he follows a myth of freedom that leads him irresistibly into the white void.
 He is dead.
 He won against his environment---against a *careless* nature:

 >With five thousand kilometer ahead of him, he's heading towards certain death. -- Werner Herzog

 A remarkably similar architecture of self-imposed isolation is being constructed today in the shadow zones of our digital world.
 Here, a brotherhood of grievance has formed, a loose network of voices that find their identity only in the echo of hatred.
 They need a face they can despise, and because sensitization has taken something from them, solidarity itself has become the enemy.
 The call for a return to the "true mask" of man is more than mere nostalgia; it is the desperate longing for an old, heavy armor that admits no cracks and thus no vulnerability.
 It is an anarchic armor that no longer requires solidarity at all, because it is its own ecosystem---self-sufficient, optimized, independent, and closed in on itself.
 At the same time, behind the facade lies deep suffering, because man has lost something that once made his world simple and secure.

 >Destructive attitudes develop predominantly in people who perceive themselves as marginalized, yet are status-ambitious and dominance-oriented.
 Individuals with a destructive mindset are convinced that they are being denied a social position to which they have a legitimate claim. -- Oliver Nachtwey

 He could no longer reconfigure his identity through the new vocabulary.
 He was *humiliated* and sought another language, so that everything that had seemed particularly important to him might once again become true and good.
 What he found is the language of dominance.

 >The *will to dominate* was the fundamental law of the life of the universe from its most rudimentary forms to its most elevated ones.
 That man was driven by a divine bestiality. -- Benito Mussolini